What is binge eating?

 Why do I binge eat?

 There are many factors that can cause an eating disorder, but those who struggle with binge eating will commonly feel a sense of worthlessness.
-While it shares this symptom with mental health disorders like depression, when binge eating the feeling is connected to your image rather than personality.
+While it shares this symptom with mental health disorders like depression, with binge eating, the feeling is connected to your image rather than personality.

 Binge eating can also be put down to underlying mental health conditions such as stress and anxiety, where the food included in someone’s diet seems to be the only thing they can control and manage.